act-now-coalition/covid-act-now-website/DEV_README.md

-## Coronavirus Act Now!
+## Covid Act Now!

 This is the code repository for https://covidactnow.org/ - a tool dedicated to encouraging public leaders and health officials to act quickly to curtail the spread of the COVID-19 pandemic.

 If you are a Public leaders & health officials look at the other README.md.
 If you are a dev trying to get started on this project look no further.

 ### Overview

 A single page react app, created via `create-react-app`.
 Routing through `react-router`.

 ### Set Up